newatoms/beta/_private/customers/stby/posts-and-research/combined-resume/combined-resume-post.md

 ### Conlusions
 One conclusion we can draw is that our psychology background has given us insight in to user behavior and our media-technology master has given us insight in the design process.

 During the first four years of STBY we went back to university.
-We received our PhD in Design Interactions at the Royal Collage of art, studied Marketing and communication at the renown Nyenrode Business University and received our PhD in computing sciences from the Open University.
+We received our PhD in Design Interactions at the Royal College of art, studied Marketing and communication at the renown Nyenrode Business University and received our PhD in computing sciences from the Open University.

 These studies enabled us to more fully understand the ways we can use our knowledge of service design by giving us insight within the design processes, and not just only understanding the user.
 It enables us to be independent from the commercial goals of Lost Boys (increasing sales by using user behaviour) and function more towards improving services by understand both the design process as the user behavior.